 Here’s a list of things you should not put up with in a relationship.

 As much as this one is so obvious, it is unfortunately not heeded in so much of the world.
 The topic is so vast it can not simply be tackled in one paragraph.
 But if you are suffering from physical or emotional abuse in a relationship and you can leave it without considerable consequence, you will thank your future self greatly.
-Yes there are cases where women and men are in abusive relationships that cannot be left so easily, and to these people, my greatest sympathies.
-But I urge others, who suffer from “casual” or “ordinary” abuse to make every stride to leave the courtship.
-They will not kill you.
-They will not harm you afterwards.
+Yes, there are cases where women and men are in abusive relationships that cannot be left so easily, and to these people, my greatest sympathies.
+But I urge others, who suffer from “casual” or “ordinary” abuse to make every stride to leave the courtship quickly.
 It is hard to move on, but eventually after months and years, feelings pass and things become history.
 Make that person history.

 If you are in a relationship that you FEAR leaving, click HERE.